 Sword swallowing is not just an elaborate visual trick.
 Trained performers really do stick at least 16 inches of blade into their bodies.
-The key?
+Just how do they manage that?
 It’s all in the esophagus.

-In order to master the ancient art of sword swallowing, enthusiasts spend years practicing and learning how to wield control over involuntary bodily reflexes.
-First, sword swallowers have to learn to master their gag reflex.
+To master the ancient art of sword swallowing, practitioners spend many years learning how to wield control over involuntary bodily reflexes, such as their gag reflex.
 As a 2006 study of sword swallowers describes, performers train by “repeatedly putting fingers down the throat, but other objects are used including spoons, paint brushes, knitting needles, and plastic tubes before the swallower commonly progresses to a bent wire coat hanger.”
-It goes on to note that “sore throats are common.”
+The study goes on to note, perhaps unsurprisingly, that “sore throats are common.”

-Through intense training, sword swallowers learn to open this sphincter on command, allowing the sword to pass into the stomach.
+Through intense training, sword swallowers learn to open this sphincter on command, which is what allows the sword to pass into the stomach.
 One practitioner told The Washington Post that she didn’t even know how she did it, using only intense concentration to relax the muscles.
-Eventually, a sword swallower can learn to hold multiple swords in his or her throat at once (the world record for most swords swallowed at once is 52, set by Red Stuart in 2009.)
+Eventually, a sword swallower can learn to hold multiple swords in their throat at once.

 And yes, it’s dangerous.
 With one wrong move, sword swallowers can poke holes in their throats and otherwise damage their internal organs.
 But when done right, it’s an incredible feat of bodily control.